andrasfe/decfed-eth/testbed/README.md

 ### Generate .h5 file for Model

-Run `python3 model_persister.py` to generate the model, then load it to IPFS.
+Run `python3 model_persister.py` to generate the model and weights in `testbed/datasets`.

 ### Launch ML Containers